Quicr/quicr-protocol-spec/moq-arch.md

 * Typically a manifest identifies the domain and application aspects for the set of names that can be published.

-* The content of Manifest is application defined and end to end encrypted.
+* The content of Manifest is application defined and end-to-end encrypted.

 * The manifest is owned by the application's origin server and are